rubenwgs/ETH-CS-BA3SE1/Computer_Systems/CompSys_BN_W2.md

 ## 3.5 Bootstrap

-**Bootstrapping**, or more commonly these day simply **booting**, is the process of starting the operating system when the machine is powered on or reset up to the point where it is running regular processes.
+**Bootstrapping**, or more commonly these days simply **booting**, is the process of starting the operating system when the machine is powered on or reset up to the point where it is running regular processes.

 The *boot sequence steps* are as follows: